FedySexyVibes/coin-sdk-php/common-sdk/README.md

 ## Configure Credentials

 For secure access credentials are required.
-- Check the [README introduction](../README.md#introduction) to find out how to configure these.
+- Check [this README](https://gitlab.com/verenigingcoin-public/consumer-configuration/-/blob/master/README.md) to find out how to configure these.
-- In summary you will need:
+- In summary, you will need:
     - a consumer name
     - a private key file
     - a file containing the encrypted Hmac secret